top of page

 She yields to the current, letting the lights decide the pace.

-Inside the chamber, bits of his hair is gone, frayed.
+Inside the chamber, bits of his hair are gone, frayed.
 Offered as signal.
 Enough to appease protocol.
-Not enough to complete him.
+Nothing else.

 The reading on the console wavers between framework and incomplete.